 “Sorry”—albeit a sarcastic one—was also Jordan’s response when Pitchfork published a video of the band earlier this year, prompting many to angrily ask, “Why is she so young?”
 Still, Jordan would take astonished “She’s 12, and she’s a girl!” over “Teenage boys being like, You’re hot” any day—the type of reactions she knows will stick around even as the band grows more established and into the spotlight.
 She also has no illusions about how doing so will pretty much automatically disqualify Snail Mail from the DIY punk scene that its members grew up in, even though each of them still personally upholds its political, accepting values.

 “We definitely aren’t a punk band,” Jordan sighed.
 She added, “I wish we were."
 (To be fair, she said, she isn’t writing punk songs—though she may do so “one day.”)
-As for the more immediate future, the album’s release will bring along a two-month-long tour with bands like Belle and Sebastian, which will end with Jordan finally moving out of her parents’ house—and presumably staying as far away as she can from “nasty-a**, roach-infested New York,” which, being claustrophobic, she didn’t take too kindly to while finalizing the record.
+As for the more immediate future, the album’s release will bring along a two-month-long tour with bands like Belle and Sebastian, that will end with Jordan finally moving out of her parents’ house—and presumably staying as far away as she can from “nasty-a--, roach-infested New York,” which, being claustrophobic, she didn’t take too kindly to while finalizing the record.
 Instead, she’s thinking about moving to Asheville, in North Carolina, or maybe even to Durham.
 I asked her if there was even a music scene there, which prompted her to laugh and admit, “I don’t think so.”
-Maybe now there will be one.
+Maybe now, though, there will be.